Reinforcement Learning from Hierarchical Critics: Experiment

-As shown in Fig. 3, we extend the above learning environment in Unity under 4 workers and the single manager settings (2 vs. 2 tennis scenario).
-Expecting the locally individual observation, the low-level agents (racket workers) also access the distance and velocity information of teammates, to avoid the duplicated policies and actions.
-In terms of the manager, it contains additional variables, such as the distance between the ball and the racket and information asset in the previous competition.
-Here, we provide the original type of observation spaces of worker and manager, and add the extended type of observation spaces of them, by considering the teammate information, as shown in Table 1.
+In this game, agents control rackets to bounce the ball over a net.
+We constructed a new training environment in Unity under 2-2 workers and 1-1 manager settings (a doubles-tennis scenario) as shown in Fig. 2.
+Referring to Table 1, the goal, agent reward function, and behaviour parameters, including action and observation spaces, are set up for the tennis agents.
+Please note we set extended local individual observations, where the low-level agents (racket workers) can also access the distance and velocity difference of teammates to avoid duplicated policies and actions.
+The manager observations include additional variables, such as the distance between the ball and the racket and information gained from the worker agent's observations.